Home / Get answers / Stay secure / Security

 • Never give out your personal or financial information over the phone or the computer unless you initiated the contact.
 We will never ask you to "verify" your financial information via email or ask you to click on a special site link.

-For more information on how to prevent phishing, visit the Anti-Phishing Working Group (APWG).
+For more information on how to prevent phishing, visit the Federal Trade Commission's phishing prevention site.

 Credit or debit card fraud prevention